electron/osx-sign/README.md

 `binaries` - *Array*

 Path to additional binaries that will be signed along with built-ins of Electron.
-Default to `null`.
+Default to `undefined`.

 `entitlements` - *String*

 Path to entitlements file for signing the app.
+Default to built-in entitlements file, Sandbox enabled for Mac App Store platform.
-See [default.entitlements.mas.plist](https://github.com/electron-userland/electron-osx-sign/blob/master/default.entitlements.mas.plist) or [default.entitlements.darwin.plist](https://github.com/electron-userland/electron-osx-sign/blob/master/default.entitlements.darwin.plist) for default.
+See [default.entitlements.mas.plist](https://github.com/electron-userland/electron-osx-sign/blob/master/default.entitlements.mas.plist) or [default.entitlements.darwin.plist](https://github.com/electron-userland/electron-osx-sign/blob/master/default.entitlements.darwin.plist) with respect to your platform.

 `entitlements-inherit` - *String*

-Path to child entitlements which inherit the security settings for signing frameworks and bundles of a distribution. *This option only applies when signing with `entitlements` provided, or for a `mas` platform version.*
+Path to child entitlements which inherit the security settings for signing frameworks and bundles of a distribution. *This option only applies when signing with entitlements.*
-See [default.entitlements.mas.inherit.plist](https://github.com/electron-userland/electron-osx-sign/blob/master/default.entitlements.mas.inherit.plist) or [default.entitlements.darwin.inherit.plist](https://github.com/electron-userland/electron-osx-sign/blob/master/default.entitlements.darwin.inherit.plist) for default.
+See [default.entitlements.mas.inherit.plist](https://github.com/electron-userland/electron-osx-sign/blob/master/default.entitlements.mas.inherit.plist) or [default.entitlements.darwin.inherit.plist](https://github.com/electron-userland/electron-osx-sign/blob/master/default.entitlements.darwin.inherit.plist) with respect to your platform.

 `identity` - *String*

 Name of certificate to use when signing.
-Default to retrieve from `keychain` (see below) or system default keychain.
+Default to be selected with respect to `provisioning-profile` and `platform` from `keychain` or keychain by system default.

 Signing platform `mas` will look for `3rd Party Mac Developer Application: * (*)`, and platform `darwin` will look for `Developer ID Application: * (*)` by default.